prefech/prefech/content/JD_logsV3/config.en.md

 license2 | `true` | If this has been set to true the players license2 identidier will be displayed in the player details.
 (Only shows when embeds are enabled for the channel.) |
 ip | `true` | If this has been set to true the players ip will be displayed in the player details.
 (Only shows when embeds are enabled for the channel.) |
 playerPing | `true` | If this has been set to true the players ping will be displayed in the player details.
 (Only shows when embeds are enabled for the channel.) |
-playerHealth | `true` | If this has been set to true the players health level will be displayed in the player details.|
+postals | `true` | If this has been set to true a postal will be included in the embeds. playerHealth | `true` | If this has been set to true the players health level will be displayed in the player details.|
 playerArmor | `true` | If this has been set to true the players armor level will be displayed in the player details. |